The old adage “spice up your life” couldn’t be more true. Just cook with spices and you’ll see why adding spice is step #5 of the 10 Steps to Sexy.

-Although not nearly as fashionable in Western cooking as they once were–or should be–spice have been used in cooking since the Stone Age.
-And for many good reasons, most of which directly benefit your health.
+Although not nearly as fashionable in Western cooking as they once were, or should be, spices like turmeric, nutmeg, cinnamon and clove have been used in cooking since the Stone Age.
+And for many good reasons, you should use kitchen spices, most of which directly benefit your health.

-Spices are Stimulants
+Spices are stimulants

-Cook with spices because it can help you cut sodium
+Cook with spices to help cut sodium

-The health benefits of spices
+More health benefits of spices

 Spices are also linked with boosting your immune system, curbing sugar cravings and reducing symptoms of depression.
 Although not all experts agree on these claims, studies link spices and weight loss.
 There is some evidence that spices can boost your metabolism.
 So if you’re looking to shed a little excess weight, now is the time to add spice to your diet.

 What spices you keep in your kitchen are entirely up to your personal preferences.
 The best spices to stock are the ones you love.
 If you are a baker, you’ll want to make sure you have a supply of cinnamon, nutmeg and ginger, (which is one of our all-time favorite aphrodisiac ingredients).
 You may also want allspice, which lends a unique flavor to both savory and sweet cooking.